 - 2. Dispensing and administration of opioid agonist and antagonist treatment medications, if applicable. - 3.
 Substance use counseling by a professional to the extent authorized under State law to furnish such services including services furnished via two-way interactive audio-video communication technology, as clinically appropriate, and in compliance with all applicable requirements. - 4.
-Individual and group therapy with a physician or psychologist (or other mental health professional to the extent authorized under State law), including services furnished via two-way interactive audio-video communication technology, as clinically appropriate, and in compliance with all applicable requirements
+Individual and group therapy with a physician or psychologist (or other mental health professional to the extent authorized under State law), including services furnished via two-way interactive audio-video communication technology, as clinically appropriate, and in compliance with all applicable requirements.

-During the Public Health Emergency (PHE) for the COVID-19 pandemic, therapy and counseling may be furnished using audio-only telephone calls rather than via two-way interactive audio-video communication technology if the beneficiary does not have access to two-way audio/video communications technology, provided all other applicable requirements are met.
+During the Public Health Emergency (PHE) for the COVID-19 pandemic, as well as after the conclusion of the PHE, therapy and counseling may be furnished using audio-only telephone calls rather than via two-way interactive audio-video communication technology if two-way audio/video communications technology is not available to the beneficiary, provided all other applicable requirements are met, including circumstances in which the beneficiary is not capable of or does not consent to the use of devices that permit a two-way audio/video interaction.